freingruber/JavaScript-Raider/README.md

 Fuzzing is therefore performed in-memory with a typical execution speed of 5-15 exec/sec/core (coverage feedback enabled) or 20-30 exec/sec/core (coverage feedback disabled).

-You can find more details in my blog post at: TODO
+You can find more details in [my blog post](https://apt29a.blogspot.com/2022/01/fuzzing-chromes-javascript-engine-v8.html).

 ## Introduction